 A good way of going about this is to track your child’s sleep pattern for at least a week so you can really recognize any patterns.
-I’ve even compiled the official ‘Nerd Fitness Child Sleep Diary’ (or the Tired Parent Syndrome (TPS) Report) for you to print out and keep record in.
+I’ve even compiled the official ‘Nerd Fitness Child Sleep Diary’ (or the Tired Parent Syndrome (TPS) Report) for you to print out and keep records in.
 Just open the document and go to file –> “Make a copy.”

-Start establishing routine by giving your child a bath, bedtime story, feed and a lullaby.
 Stick to the same time and order each night and your child will be more settled as time goes on.

 Once you’ve figured out and established your routine, try to rest around the time your child is resting.
 I know not everybody has this luxury, but if possible, try to lay down, relax, meditate or even have a power nap during their day sleeps.

-When you become a parent, chances are you’ll be sleeping like a baby for a few years, even if you don’t get a lot of shut eye.
+When you become a parent, chances are you’ll be sleeping like a baby for a few years, even if you don’t get a lot of shut-eye.
 (Whoever coined that phrase obviously never had kids.)
 You’ll likely be waking up really grumpy every few hours and taking a long time to settle back down.

 Let’s be realistic here: you’re more than likely not going to get as much sleep as you need, and you’re going to feel tired more often than not.
 Recognizing this, knowing your limitations, and knowing how to optimize your energy levels is the key to staying on top of your game.